myquay/michael-mckenna.com/blog/content/post/2019/multi-tenancy-compatibility-dot-net-core-three.md

              })
 ```

+It makes sense to register tenant specific options in the per-tenant configuration section.

 ## Wrapping up

-I'm very excited about all the new features in .NET Core 3, especially C# 8.0 and the introduction of [Nullable Reference Types](https://docs.microsoft.com/en-us/dotnet/csharp/nullable-references), I'm glad to see the [migration path from .NET Core 2.2 to 3.0](https://docs.microsoft.com/en-us/aspnet/core/migration/22-to-30?view=aspnetcore-3.0&tabs=visual-studio) for quite a complicated bit of middleware was fairly straight forward in this case.
+I'm very excited about all the new features in .NET Core 3, especially C# 8.0 and the introduction of [Nullable Reference Types](https://docs.microsoft.com/en-us/dotnet/csharp/nullable-references), I'm glad to see the [migration path from .NET Core 2.2 to 3.0](https://docs.microsoft.com/en-us/aspnet/core/migration/22-to-30?view=aspnetcore-3.0&tabs=visual-studio) for quite a complicated bit of middleware was fairly straight forward here.
+Frameworks naturally evolve and it's nice to have a smooth upgrade experience in this case.